neftonjin/read-me-generator/README.md

   ## Installation

-  In order to install you have to clone the repository
+  This application does`t have any installation steps

   ## Usage

-  run the aplication provide the input
+  In order to use the application you need cd into to the folder read-me-generator and then type the command line `node index.js`

   ## License